Jack Crain

+Jack Crain (bottom left) scoring the walk-off touchdown against Arkansas in 1939.

 Jack Crain (January 7, 1920 - October 22, 1994) was a two-time All-American football player for the University of Texas at Austin who later served three terms in the Texas House of Representatives.
 He was a Heisman Trophy finalist and an All Southwest Conference player in 1939 and 1940 who set several school records, some of which still stand.

 High school

 Crain grew up in Nocona, Texas, where he was known as the Nocona Nugget. and went to Nocona High School On the high school football in 1937, he scored 258 points, which was the 2nd most in the state that year; and his team won a Class B regional title.
 Crain's football talents were gaining attention in the media; consequently, he was selected to play in the 1938 Oil Bowl (high school).
 Fifty-six years later, he would be inducted in the Oil Bowl (high school) Hall of Fame.
 Jack Crain Football Stadium of the Nocona Independent School District is now named for him.

 In 1984, Crain was inducted into the Texas High School Sports Hall of Fame.